MicrosoftDocs/azure-dev-docs/articles/includes/authentication/overview-advantages.md

 |There's no application secret to store.| Must store and rotate secrets in app setting or environment variable.|
 |The Azure Identity library manages tokens for you behind the scenes.
 This makes using token-based authentication as easy to use as a connection string.|Secrets aren't managed.|

 Use of connection strings should be limited to initial proof of concept apps or development prototypes that don't access production or sensitive data.
-Otherwise, the token-based authentication classes available in the Azure SDK should always be preferred when authenticating to Azure resources.
+Otherwise, the token-based authentication classes available in the Azure Identity library should always be preferred when authenticating to Azure resources.